remasquma/DataClean_CLI/README.md

 #  DataClean CLI

 A lightweight, privacy-first command-line tool built with Python to clean, profile, and convert your data files effortlessly.
-Say goodbye to messy datasets and broken Arabic encodings in Excel!

 ---

 ##  Features